eth-protocol-fellows/protocol-studies/docs/wiki/research/FCR/FCR.md

 A finalized block:
 - will never conflict with the canonical chain of any honest validator
 - can only be reverted if **> 1/3 of validators are slashed**

-While extremely safe, finalization is **too slow** for many real-world use cases.

 ### UX Limitations